danog/MadelineProtoDocs/docs/docs/FAQ.md

 ## Do I need cron to run MadelineProto?

-No, you don't.
+Generally, you don't.

 To keep your MadelineProto bot online forever:

-- If running via web, do nothing: MadelineProto will self-restart automatically.
+- If running via CLI, use [docker &raquo;](https://docs.madelineproto.xyz/docs/DOCKER.html) or a `screen while :; php bot.php;done` session.
-- If running via CLI, use [docker &raquo;](https://docs.madelineproto.xyz/docs/DOCKER.html).
+- If running via web: MadelineProto will self-restart automatically: however, please note that this self-restart logic may fail in case of a physical server reboot or web server/php-fpm restart, so it’s always a better idea to run via CLI, or use a cron to periodically ping the bot’s URL.

 ## How do I use a database in MadelineProto?